Building a Bulb in PlayPosit 3.0

 To change the way an interaction displays, you can either open the interaction editor and click Customize, or click on the position information on an interaction, directly underneath the blue timestamp.

-This will open the interaction editor to the Placement tab, where you can select whether this interaction should appear in the sidebar or a video overlay, aka "hotspot."
+This will open the interaction editor to the Placement tab, where you can select whether this interaction will appear in the sidebar or a video overlay, aka "hotspot."

 Finally, if you select a hotspot location and then click Advanced, you will have many more options for customizing your interaction's hotspot, including size and opacity.